Slovak government loses no-confidence vote

 Fico has said he wants early elections in May or June and would support such legislative changes.
 Regarding Matovic, he said: "I hope you no longer have any doubts that he is a psychiatric patient".

-Fico's former colleague Peter Pellegrini, who took over after his resignation but then founded his own leftwing Hlas-SD party, has also backed snap elections.
+Fico's former colleague Peter Pellegrini, who took over after his resignation but then founded his own centre-left Hlas-SD party, has also backed snap elections.
 "A bad and incompetent government has fallen," wrote Pellegrini on Facebook.
 "It is the most beautiful gift to the Slovak people under the Christmas tree."

 Recently Boris Kollar, leader of the radical rightwing We are Family party in the government, has also come out in favour of early elections.

+The infighting and the country's economic woes have cost the governing parties most of their support, putting the opposition parties in a commanding position.
 According to a recent Focus opinion poll, Fico's populist Smer-SD has 15.8% support, while Hlas-SD has 19.9%.
-The two ruling coalition parties – OLaNO and We are Family – are in sixth and seventh place in the polls, each commanding around 7% support, just above the 5% threshold to enter parliament.
+The two ruling coalition parties – OLaNO and We are Family – are in sixth and seventh place in the polls, each winning around 7% support, just above the 5% threshold to enter parliament.

 Given the deep political divisions, it is difficult to see how any group of parties will be able to form a stable future government either before or after the elections.
 Even a coalition designed mainly to keep Fico from returning to power would be difficult to form, because many parties continue to refuse (at least publicly) to contemplate working with each other.